A note on the $(\infty,n)$-category of cobordisms: Models for (infty,n) -categories

+is essentially constant.\footnote{To be consistent with our choice of ``uple'' versus ``fold'', we could call an $n$-uple simplicial space which satisfies this extra condition an $n$-fold simplicial space.}

-Defining a {\em map of $n$-fold Segal spaces} to be a map of the underlying $n$-fold simplicial spaces gives a category of $n$-fold Segal spaces, $\SeSp_n$. \end{defn}
+Defining a {\em map of $n$-fold Segal spaces} to be a map of the underlying $n$-uple simplicial spaces gives a category of $n$-fold Segal spaces, $\SeSp_n$. \end{defn}

 \begin{rem} Alternatively, one can formulate the conditions iteratively.
-First, an {\em $n$-uple Segal space} is a simplicial object $Y_\bullet$ in $(n-1)$-fold Segal spaces which satisfies the Segal condition.
-Then, an $n$-fold Segal space is an $n$-uple Segal space such that $Y_0$ is essentially constant (as an $(n-1)$-fold Segal space).
+First, an {\em $n$-uple Segal space} is a simplicial object $Y_\bullet$ in $(n-1)$-uple Segal spaces which satisfies the Segal condition.
+Then, an $n$-fold Segal space is a simplicial object $Y_\bullet$ in $(n-1)$-fold Segal spaces which satisfies the Segal condition and such that $Y_0$ is essentially constant (as an $(n-1)$-fold Segal space).
 To get back the above definition, the ordering of the indices is crucial: $X_{k_1,\ldots, k_n} = (Y_{k_1})_{k_2,\ldots, k_n}$. \end{rem}